vartomi/traxpenses/README.md

 - `npm run lint` for running ESLint and TSLint to ensure better and common code quality

+## room for improvements

+- sorting on server-side (render table on server-side) in case of huge amount of data
+- filtering on server-side in case of huge amount of data
+- additional validation, like date format, max character length, invalid date, invalid amount, etc.
+- error panel usage for further cases when error can be happened
+- sophisticated filtering with dropdowns, type specific controls
+- adding a page to manage available category list
+- more tests of course

 ## functionalites

 ### Landing page